michaelmagon/client_manager/README.md

 `--file FILE`: Specify the JSON file containing client data.

 `--search query`: Search value for clients.
 When no query key is passed, it searches for a math from the client's Full Name.
+Can pass multiple seach queries to search for multiple clients.

 `--duplicates`: Check for duplicate email addresses in the dataset.

 `--query-key KEY`: Key to match the query value with.
 Defaults to `full_name`.
 Only works with search command

+Commands can be combined to perform multiple operations at once.

 ### Example
 ```shell